-This is a great meal to make when you want all the flavours of a roast pork dinner but with none of the hassle – this simple traybake is essentially a roast dinner made in one tray!
-Delicious pork chops cook on top of roast potatoes, parsnips and apple with crispy sage and caramelised onions for a weeknight treat that is ready in under an hour.
+This is a great meal to make when you want all the flavours of a roast pork dinner… but none of the hassle.
+This simple Pork, Parsnip and Apple Traybake is essentially a pork roast dinner made in one tray!
+Delicious pork chops cook on top of roast potatoes, parsnips and apple, with crispy sage and caramelised onions, for a weeknight treat that is ready in under an hour.

-My next question was, well what goes with pork?
-For me pork works wonderfully with lots of different flavour, but the ones I went for in this tray bake were parsnips, apples and sage – all great flavours that work really well together.
-I then added some roast potatoes, onions and garlic for a really tasty traybake that only takes an hour from start to finish.
+My next question was, well what else should go in a pork traybake?
+For me pork works wonderfully with lots of different flavour, but the ones I went for in this traybake were parsnips, apples and sage – all great flavours that work really well together and compliment the pork chops beautifully.
+I then added some roast potatoes, onions and garlic for a really tasty traybake that only takes 1 hour from start to finish.

 If you like this recipe…